Being a writer is not just about typing. It’s also about surviving the roller-coaster of the creative journey.

 Self-doubt, fear of failure, the need for validation, perfectionism, writer’s block, comparisonitis, overwhelm, and much more.
 When you’re going through these things, it can feel like you’re alone.
 But actually, they are part of the creative process, and every author goes through them too.

-This book collects the mindset issues that writers experience, that I have been through myself over the last nine years, and that perhaps you will experience at different times on the creative journey.
+This book collects the mindset issues that writers experience, that I have been through myself over more than a decade, and that perhaps you will experience at different times on the creative journey.

 Each small chapter tackles a possible issue and then offers an antidote, so that you can dip in and out over time.
 It includes excerpts from my own personal journals as well as quotes from well-known writers.
 I hope it helps you on the road to becoming a successful author.